rwth-iat/aas-submodel-template-to-py/README.md

 The hierarchical structure of the generated submodel-specific class includes all the required submodel element-specific classes.

-## Missing Features
-aas-submodel-template-to-py currently works only with AAS files that are consistent with the AAS Metamodel V2.0.1.
-However, we plan to introduce the following improvements:
-- Support AAS Metamodel V3.0
-- Simultaneous support for multiple AAS-Metamodel versions
-  - Simultaneous support for multiple basyx-python-sdk versions

 ## Examples

 ### Example of generated classes